psilons/pypigeonhole-build/README.md

 - package:
     - ```pph_package_pip.bat``` to pack Python libraries.
     - ```pph_package_conda.bat``` to pack both libraries and applications.
-    - ```pph_pack_app_zip.bat``` to pack applications, include src, bin, and conf.
+    - ```pph_pack_app_zip.bat``` to pack applications with binaries generated.
       Since this is a customized way, there is no associated upload tool and users need to deal with uploading by themselves.

-  The pip and zip output folder is dist, and the conda output folder is dist_conda.
+  The pip output folder is dist, the conda output folder is dist_conda, and the zip output folder is dist_bin.

   Conda version is more flexible to customize because of the extra references to meta.yaml and build scripts.
 Please check conda-build documents.
+  Furthermore, we use conda as the transport to deliver artifacts to target machines/environments.

 - upload:
     - ```pph_upload_pip.bat``` to upload library to the pip central server.
     - ```pph_upload_pip_test.bat``` to upload library to the pip test central server.
     - ```pph_upload_conda.bat``` to upload library to the conda central server.

   We leave out the complexity of local artifact server setup.
 Variations are:
     - local pip/anaconda channels, for testing.
     - http tunnel through local channels.